Skip to main content

 Configuring Azure Blob Storage to Work with D3 SOAR

-3. Create or choose your desired Storage Account to create the SAS Token.
+3. Create or choose the desired Storage Account to create the SAS Token.

-4. Navigate to the Access Control (IAM) tab, and grant access from the Permission Requirements to the resource you choose.
+4. Navigate to the Access Control (IAM) tab, and grant access from the Permission Requirements to the selected resource.

 5. Under the Security + networking, click Shared access signature.